 ELIAS: In return, they give you complete health and peace of mind.

-I just want to step in and point out that, in 1967, Star Trek had the idea of spores drifting through space to mind-control people, and…I can’t say that they did nothing with the concept, exactly, but we’re going to see some variations of it—and arguably already have in Return of the Archons—that weren’t usably pulled together into a unified concept that would’ve been terrifying for 1960s television for another couple of decades.
+I just want to step in and point out that, in 1967, Star Trek had the idea of spores drifting through space to mind-control people, and…I can’t say that they did nothing with the concept, exactly, because we’re going to see some variations of it—and arguably already have in Return of the Archons—but those weren’t usably pulled together into a unified concept that would’ve been terrifying for 1960s television for another couple of decades.

 KIRK: All right, you mutinous, disloyal, computerized, half-breed, we’ll see about you deserting my ship.